 The purpose of the Thurston GeoData Center is to provide County staff with accurate spatial geographic information and provide access and support in utilizing this information in their daily operations.
 Secondarily, TGC provides support and services to Federal, State, and local agencies, private business and the general public.

-The Resource Stewardship Department provides plan review, addressing and inspection services for all new construction in the County, contracts with a local fire district to provide fire review and inspection services, and processes land use permits and applications for development projects under adopted regulations and plans.
-This Department also oversees the Permit Assistance Center, which is the central service center for citizens seeking information, application, or assistance on land use, construction and environmental health related issues.
+The Community Planning and Economic Development (CPED) department provides plan review, addressing and inspection services for all new construction in the County, contracts with a local fire district to provide fire review and inspection services, and processes land use permits and applications for development projects under adopted regulations and plans.
+CPED also oversees the Permit Assistance Center, which is the central service center for citizens seeking information, application, or assistance on land use, construction and environmental health related issues.